 Credit forgiveness may not be the right solution for you.
 Assess your situation before diving in and check out the alternatives first.

-Take a look at debt consolidation or a zero- or low-interest balance transfer.
-You’ll use a low-interest loan to pay off high-interest card debt, with a single monthly payment lower than what you’re currently paying.
+Look at debt consolidation or a zero- or low-interest balance transfer.
+You’ll use a low-interest loan to pay off high-interest card debt, with a monthly payment lower than what you currently pay.

 A balance transfer credit card allows you to move your balance from a high-interest card to a card with a lower interest rate or no rate at all (during an initial intro or promotional period).
 To make the most of the low-rate period, you should pay off most if not all of the debt.